Our Team

 Carly Rixham

 Carly Rixham is the Executive Director for American Solar Energy Society (ASES).
-She is the Editor, Publisher, and Art Director for Solar Today magazine.
+She is the Publisher of Solar Today magazine.
 She received her Masters in Ecology and Evolutionary Biology at University of Colorado at Boulder where she researched microalgae for the production of biofuel.
 While studying in Boulder, Rixham served as Director of Arts and Sciences at CU Energy.
 Rixham also was a microbiologist at BioVantage Resources, culturing algae for bio-remediation of nutrients in wastewater.
-Prior to her renewable energy career, She taught Biology and Ecology at the university and high school levels, and worked in software development at Intuit.
+Prior to her renewable energy career, She taught Biology and Ecology at the university and high school levels and worked in software development at Intuit.
 Rixham captained the University of Denver Pioneers Lacrosse team and coached for the University of Colorado (Go Buffs) Lacrosse Team.
 She enjoys travel, art, mountain sports, and nature.

 • Sarah Townes